-But although nuclear power is carbon-free, it's risky.
-For starters, disposing of radioactive waste from nuclear power plants presents an insoluble problem — what to do with such dangerous byproducts?
-Also, what happens if the core melts down and creates a deadly environmental catastrophe, as happened in Fukushima, Japan, in 2011?
-There are other concerns as well, but there are a lot of reasons to keep plugging away at making nuclear power safer.
+Although nuclear power doesn’t produce the climate-altering gases that create a problem with other sources of electricity, it carries with it certain risks.
+For starters, disposing of radioactive waste from nuclear power plants presents a difficult problem — what to do with such dangerous byproducts?
+Also, what happens if the core melts down and creates an environmental catastrophe, as happened in Chernobyl, Ukraine, in 1986?
+There are other concerns as well, but given our current energy predicament, there are plenty of reasons to keep plugging away at making nuclear power safer.

 Nuclear reactors are run by fission, a nuclear chain reaction in which atoms split to produce energy (or in the case of nuclear bombs, a massive explosion).

 "Approximately 450 nuclear reactors are in operation worldwide, and they all need fuel," says Steve Krahn, a professor in the department of civil & environmental engineering at Vanderbilt University, in an email.
-"For the most part, these reactors operate on Uranium-235 (U-235), and the nations that partially recycle the fuel — France, Russia and a few other countries — mix in a little recycled Plutonium-239 to make what's called mixed-oxide fuel."
+He noted that for the most part, these reactors operate on uranium-235 (U-235), and the nations that partially recycle the fuel — France, Russia and a few other countries — mix in recycled Plutonium-239 to make what's called mixed-oxide fuel.

 What Is Thorium?

-Thorium isn't a fuel like uranium.
-The difference is that uranium is fissile, meaning that it produces a runaway chain reaction if you can get enough uranium in one spot at one time.
-Thorium, on the other hand, is nonfissile or "fertile," meaning you have to bombard the thorium with neutrons — essentially jump-start it with a small amount of radioactive material like uranium — so it can transmute into a uranium isotope (U-233/Th-232) for creating power.
+But it is important to note that thorium isn't a fuel like uranium.
+The difference is that uranium is “fissile,” meaning that it produces a sustainable chain reaction if you can get enough uranium in one spot at one time.
+Thorium, on the other hand, is not fissile — it’s what scientists call "fertile," meaning that if you bombard the thorium with neutrons (essentially jump-start it in a reactor fueled with material like uranium) it can transmute into a uranium isotope uranium-233 which is fissile and suitable for creating power.